Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ar/learn-governance.md

 ## Mechanism

 In order to make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
-No matter whether the proposal is proposed by the public (DOT holders) or the council, it finally will have to go through a referendum to let all DOT holders, weighted by stake, make the decision.
+No matter whether the proposal is proposed by the public (SOLAR holders) or the council, it finally will have to go through a referendum to let all SOLAR holders, weighted by stake, make the decision.

 To better understand how the council is formed, please read [this section](#council).